mincrmatt12/elan-spi-fingerprint/README.md

 There is also work on a proper `libfprint` driver for these sensors.

 The current development one uses much the same logic as the prototype, only supporting the bare minimum communication system.
-We currently add a bus type `SPIDEV` to `libfprint` (the HID device is opened temporarily and on-demand, and shouldn't need to be claimed exclusively) and since there doesn't seem to be a good way of automatically assigning devices to drivers, we currently let the driver decide based on a device's syspath + udev device what it wants to do with it.
+We currently add a bus type `UDEV` to `libfprint` which lets drivers completely control what system devices they want (this driver uses a hid device for hw reset and an spidev)

 In order to determine whether or not a finger is on the sensor, the windows driver either waits for a GPIO interrupt / power state change (which we currently don't have any hardware to test with since the only machine we have doesn't use this) or continuously takes images and tries to guess whether or not a finger is present.